Macrosphenidae – Crombecs, Longbills & African Warblers

 Cape Grassbird Sphenoeacus ater ©Ian Montgomery Website

-The African warblers are a newly erected family Macrosphenidae, of passerines.
-Most of the species were formerly placed in the Old World warbler family Sylviidae, although one species, the rockrunner, was placed in the babbler family Timaliidae.
-A series of molecular studies of the Old World warblers and other bird families in the superfamily Sylvioidea (which includes the larks, swallows and tits) found that the African warblers were not part of the family Sylviidae but were instead an early offshoot (basal) to the entire Sylvioidea clade.
+The Macrosphenidae (African Warblers, Longbills & Crombecs) are a newly recognised family of passerines.
+Most of the species were formerly placed in the Old-World warbler family Sylviidae, although one species, the Rockrunner, was placed in the babbler family Timaliidae.
+A series of molecular studies of the Old-World warblers and other bird families in the superfamily Sylvioidea (which includes the larks, swallows and tits) found that the African warblers were not part of the family Sylviidae, but were instead an early offshoot (basal) to the entire Sylvioidea clade.

 They are insect eaters, and take a range of insect prey.
 The longbills and crombecs feed in the canopy and in bushes, either as singles or pairs and sometimes in small groups, whereas the other species are more terrestrial in their habits.
 Where two species co-occur, such as the Red-faced Crombec and the Long-billed Crombec over parts of their range, niche partitioning occurs, with one species feeding in the canopy and the other species feeding lower down in the bushes and trees.
 Some species of both crombec and longbill have been reported to join mixed-species feeding flocks.